Close Menu

 2. Marginal adjustment, that is, you have minimal capacity to adapt to changes in your environment or to demands that are not already part of your daily life.

 Meeting listing 12.04 requires you to prove the above.
 However, the symptoms under Part B can be broken apart into single elements.
 For example, you would meet the Part B criteria if you had an extreme limit in the ability to “remember.”
-Learn more about using Part B to win mental health benefits.
+Learn about using Part B to win mental health benefits.

 WHAT EVIDENCE DO YOU NEED TO WIN DYSTHYMIA BENEFITS?

-To win benefits, you must show your symptoms meet the rules under Part B and/or C. You can learn more about how the Part B mental rules wins benefits.
+To win benefits, you must show your symptoms meet the rules under Part B and/or C. You can learn about how the Part B mental rules wins benefits.
 There are times where proving Part C is easier than proving Part B. This is particularly true if you are living in a “highly structured setting.”
-Learn more about the importance of medical evidence in proving your case for benefits.
+Learn about the importance of medical evidence in proving your case for benefits.

 For example, if you live in a state mental hospital that provides mental treatment, then you live in a controlled setting.
-If leaving that setting would make your mental symptoms worse, then you are probably meet the Part C rules.
+If leaving that setting would make your mental symptoms worse, then you are probably meet the Part C criteria.
 Therefore, you should be paid benefits.

 In order to prove you should be paid benefits for dysthymia, your medical record will contain the following: